RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

     - Pirrie v McFarlane (1925) 36 CLR 170
       - where a Commonwealth soldier was found to be bound by State traffic legislation while driving on a State road in the exercise of his employment duties.
     - Uther v FCT (1947) 74 CLR 509
-      - the Court held that ss 282 and 297 of the Companies Act 1936 (NSW) could diminish the Commonwealth’s prerogative right of priority as a creditor to be paid in full before the payment of other creditors
+      - the Court held that ss 282 and 297 of the Companies Act 1936 (NSW) could diminish the Commonwealth's prerogative right of priority as a creditor to be paid in full before the payment of other creditors
     - abandoned by the Court in Cigamatic
     -
   - The folly of Cigamatic: Reciprocity abandoned